JorgePe/DIY-PU-Sensor/README.md

 NodeMUC-ESP32 doesn't need it but ESP32-S3-Zero and the Raspberry Pi Pico 2 do need.
 Check your board documentation.

-When connected through USB to your computer please keep the VCC wire from the PU cable disconnected.
+When connected through USB to your computer please keep the VCC wire (from the PU cable) disconnected.
 The microcontroller will be powered from the USB cable and not all boards have internall protection circuits that allow connecting the 3V3 pin to another power source (i.e. the LEGO Hub).

-After compiling the example sketch 'custom_sensor.ino' and uploading it to the microcontroller, if all tests look good you can remove the USB cable AND ONLY THEN connect the VCC wire from the PU cable.
+After compiling your sketch  and uploading it to the microcontroller, if all tests look good you can remove the USB cable AND ONLY THEN connect the VCC wire from the PU cable.

 ## Assembling